Effective Date: September 22, 2009

 e.
 NPR 2810.1, Security of Information Technology.

-b.
-As the Agency Continuity Coordinator (ACC), the Associate Deputy Administrator shall report to the Administrator on Agency-wide continuity capabilities and planning.
+(1) Reporting to the Administrator on Agency-wide continuity capabilities and planning.

-c.
-The ACC shall ensure that the NASA Centers (including Component Facilities under their cognizance) implement this policy directive and NPR 1040.1 as appropriate and that appropriate provisions are included in applicable contracting instruments through the contracting officers.
+(2) Ensuring that the NASA Centers (including Component Facilities under their cognizance) implement this policy directive and NPR 1040.1 as appropriate and that appropriate provisions are included in applicable contracting instruments through the contracting officers.

 f.
 NASA program managers are responsible for evaluating their program functions, primary or supporting IT communications systems, and other interdependencies for possible COOP implementation.